Family of Chicago woman missing in the Bahamas push authorities to continue searching as they mark her birthday | KRDO

 “We’re here to say right now, emphatically, resoundingly and loudly that we reject that.
 Black women matter (and) … Black trans women matter.”

-Casey was first reported missing on June 20 when she when she failed to attend morning yoga classes, CNN previously reported.
+Casey was first reported missing on June 20 when she failed to attend morning yoga classes, CNN previously reported.

 Family and friends have been critical of the way police and the retreat center have handled the investigation into her disappearance.